MicroEJ/docs/ApplicationDeveloperGuide/codeInstrumentationForLogging.rst

 - Using `Message`_ library: a lightweight and simple logging library.
 - Using `Logging`_ library: a complete and highly configurable standard logging library.

-The usage of each library will be illustrated by instrumenting the following code snippet:
+The use of each library will be illustrated by instrumenting the following code snippet:

 .. code-block:: java